-Could cause loss of control, passenger ejection (2-UP models) or cause vehicle to overturn.
+Could cause loss of control, passenger ejection or cause vehicle to overturn.

 Always follow proper procedures for going down hills as described in this Operator's Guide.

 NOTE: A special technique is required when braking as you go down a hill.